 Owner Occupier Appeal: Seven Overlooked Aspects

 The first reason is the property’s street presence.
-So if you going to a property inspection, step back and consider how attractive is it from the street?
-Really important thing for me because I want that first impression to be a good one.
-I’m looking at the street but I’m then I’m looking at the actual problem saying is it boxy?
-Does it look like it’s it’s been pushed onto the site or does it feel like it owns the land that it’s on?
-Am I walking up through a garden into the main veranda and then to an open door setting?
-So that first street appeal becomes really important to me.
+So if you going to a property inspection, step back and consider, how attractive is it from the street?
+It’s a really important thing because I want that first impression to be a good one.
+I’m looking at the street, but then I’m looking at the actual property, thinking, is it boxy?
+Does it look like it’s been pushed onto the site, or does it feel like it owns the land that it’s on?
+Am I walking up through a garden to the main veranda and then on to an open-door setting?
+That first street appeal becomes really important to me.

-As we analyse those human interests and human behaviour connections, socialising at home has become a big part of our needs.
+As we analyse these human interests and human behaviour connections, we notice that socialising at home has become a big part of our needs.
 So it’s really important to me that I see this sort of openness and this alfresco indoor/outdoor area.

-I hope you enjoy this how-to session.
+I hope you enjoyed this how-to session.